Syniurge/Calypso/calypso_semantics.md

 should behave the same as in C++:
 When lvalue reference is cast in rvalue reference with std::move or other.

+// TODO: show examples to cover most cases; specify which calls can be optimized out depending on optimization levels

 ## traits
 ```d
 static assert(__traits(is_cxx_struct, A));  // doesn't care whether A is a C++ struct or class (almost same)